mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 **Katagiri Roshi:** Oh... as a principle, that is the absolute itself.
 It is the principal.
 So [it is] far from us.
 That is very metaphysical and philosophical.

-**Someone:** So is that why you wanted to use the word *tathagatagarbha* *[inaudible.]*
+**Someone:** So is that why you wanted to use the word *tathāgatagarbha* *[inaudible.]*

 **Katagiri Roshi:** Yes.
 That’s why that absolute doesn’t create something in the samsaric world, because it is unborn and *[unintelligible]*.
 But the absolute is something omnipresent.
 Do you understand? *Omnipresent* means everywhere, so that’s why we can see that truth.
 That truth is not abstract.
 It’s very concrete.
 Do you understand?
-That’s why it is called *tathagatagarbha*.
+That’s why it is called *tathāgatagarbha*.

 **Someone:** In Christianity, there was a whole *[unintelligible]* of God movement.
 Is that the god as an abstract entity, truth or whatever, and more of a... [...]  people like that talking about a ground of all beings.
-Is that the same as the notion of *tathagatagarbha*?
+Is that the same as the notion of *tathāgatagarbha*?

 **Katagiri Roshi:** Yes, [of course,] but I don’t know exactly the traditional idea of God in Christianity.
 But Buddhism is not investigating, analyzing the truth itself.